tldr-pages/tldr/contributing-guides/style-guide.md

 #### Versioned links

-When a utility or distribution has versioned links for the packages, we prefer linking to the most recent version of documentation (i.e. `latest`) or none if the website automatically redirects to the latest version of the documentation.
+When a utility or distribution has versioned links for the packages, link to the most recent version of documentation (i.e. `latest`) or none if the website automatically redirects to the latest version of the documentation.

 For example, use: